bpowers/sd.js/README.md

   - transpose using dimension names
   - transpose using positions
   - array slicing (`A[1, *]`)
+- optimization?
+  - the simple thing to do is have a nest of for loops for each individual variable.
+This is simple, I worry it will be slow for large models (which are very common users of arrays).
+If we're doing operations on multiple variables with the same dimensions in a row, we can merge them into a single loop.
+This is straightforward logically, but there is no optimization framework in place yet, so that would need to be added.
 - codegen:
   - apply-to-all equations
     - nested for loop